minetest/serverlist/README.md

 If you wish to use Apache to host the master server, do steps 1-2, 4, above.
 Additionally install/enable mod_wsgi and an Apache site config like the following:

-		# This config assumes you have the master-server at DocumentRoot, and the static files
+		# This config assumes you have the master-server at DocumentRoot.
-		# in a folder called /static.
 		# Visitors to the server list in this config would visit http://local.server/ and
 		# apache would serve up the output from server.py.
 Static resources would be served
 		# from http://local.server/static.

 		# Where are the minetest-server files located?
 		DocumentRoot /var/games/minetest/master-server

-		# Where are the minetest-server static resources located?
-		Alias /static /var/games/minetest/master-server/static

 		# Serve up server.py at the root of the URL.
 		WSGIScriptAlias / /var/games/minetest/master-server/server.py